Humanity is stepping down from the gambling table.

 But this is only the first layer.
 The second layer is that the next - generation AI made with the participation of AI is smarter than the current generation.
 So, the next generation can make greater contributions to AI research, which makes the third generation even smarter.
 The third generation makes greater contributions, and the fourth generation is even smarter.

-Each generation is smarter than the previous one, and each iteration is faster than the previous one.
+Each generation is smarter than the previous one, and each iteration is faster than the last.

 Understanding this is the prerequisite for understanding all the subsequent content of this article.